evening-dove/Fire-Emblem-Awakening-Marriage-Planner/README.md

 (Updated Jan 21 2017)
 Newly Added:
--Finalizing units
+ - Finalizing units
--A team feature
+ - A team feature
--Bug fixes
+ - Bug fixes

 Intended to be used alongside the video game Fire Emblem Awakening (2013) as a notebook to help with, and keep track of characters.
 Allows for planning out the marriage system, and seeing what effects certain decisions will have.